koenhoeymans/Epa/README.md

 ### Events and the observer pattern

-Let's first look at what an event is.
-Actually an event can be just about everything you want it to be.
-It just needs to implement `Epa\Event` but has no defined methods.
+An event can be anything you like, it just needs to implement `Epa\Event` which is an interface with no defined methods.
 This can be an event:

 	use Epa\Api\Event;